 His best friends are lobbyists for the firearms and alcohol industries, and they call themselves the MOD Squad: Merchants Of Death.

 It’s every bit as dark, hilarious, and insightful as you might imagine.

 What about movies based on books that are based on books?
 It sounds like a tongue twister, but it’s a real thing.

-Bridget Jones’s Diary was a 1996 epistolary novel loosely based on Jane Austen’s Pride And Prejudice before it became a classic romantic comedy film starring Renee Zellwegger, Hugh Grant, and Colin Firth (as the iconically sexy Mark Darcy).
+Bridget Jones’s Diary was a 1996 epistolary novel loosely based on Jane Austen’s Pride And Prejudice before it became a classic British romantic comedy film starring Renee Zellweger, Hugh Grant, and Colin Firth (as the iconically sexy Mark Darcy).